ryardley/rxmsg/README.md

 # RxJS wrapper for messaging systems

-_Please note this is under development I don't expect the API to change much so it is tentatively ready for careful **NON** production use however there will be bugs and errors until the errors are explicitly handled in tests_
+_Please note this is under development I don't expect the API to change much so it is tentatively ready for careful **NON PRODUCTION USE** however there will be bugs and errors until the errors are explicitly handled in tests_

-### tldr; Error handling has not been tested properly please assume this may not work and please help track down bugs and submit PRs!!
+### Please help track down bugs and submit PRs!!

 This library makes it easy to send messages in a distributed network transparent way via various brokers but initially via RabbitMQ.